ksvls/stories/story/online-school-experience.md

 Doing every assigment as fast as possible so that bloody hell 2020 experience hopefully never comeback.

 ----
 If you want to share this article or this story as the url says.
 I recommend don't, but you can if you want to.
-Cya 👋
+Thank you for reading, Cya 👋